sdiehl/write-you-a-haskell/type_systems.md

 ==================

 The notation introduced here will be used throughout the construction on the Haskell compiler.
-For reference here is a reference or each of the notational conventions we will use.
+For reference here is a list of each of the notational conventions we will use.
 Some of these terms are not yet introduced.

 <p class="halfbreak">